To help support everyone within the sport we offer a number of different training opportunities for roles across the sport.

-Safeguarding in Athletics Tier 3 – Time to Listen Course and Adult Welfare Course
+Safeguarding in Athletics Tier 3 – Child Welfare course and Adult Welfare course

-The ‘Time to Listen’ course is an online ‘Zoom’ based workshop with an experienced safeguarding tutor.
+The Child Welfare course is an online ‘Zoom’ based workshop with an experienced safeguarding tutor.
 It’s specifically designed for all club Welfare Officers in athletics to help them understand and deal with safeguarding matters in clubs, know how to report concerns and ensure their clubs are set up with all the required safeguards in place.

 Each Zoom course runs from 6-9pm and includes interactive work and discussions between group members.
-Time to Listen courses are required for Welfare Officers in clubs who have any members aged under 18, including members who participate occasionally in any club events aged 16/17.
+Child Welfare courses are required for Welfare Officers in clubs who have any members aged under 18, including members who participate occasionally in any club events aged 16 or 17.

 Even if you have pre-existing qualifications in safeguarding we strongly advise you attend this course as it is athletics specific and will provide you specific training in the athletics safeguarding environment and case studies.

-- Book your place on the Time to Listen course (course costs just £20).
+- Book your place on the Child Welfare course (course costs just £25).

 Adult Welfare course